IMPORTANT: COVID-19 UPDATE

 Low Back Brace – This brace stabilizes the lower back and relieves pain by promoting correct posture.
 Great for anyone suffering from chronic low back pain, osteoarthritis or post- surgery.

 Knee Brace – If you are experiencing pain, irritation or swelling in your knee(s), this brace helps redistribute the compression to the surrounding soft tissues and muscles!
-Great for anyone with a patellar tracking problem (patello-femoral syndrome), osteoarthritis, ligament and meniscal injury or post-surgery.
+Great for anyone with a patellar tracking problem (patella-femoral syndrome), osteoarthritis, ligament and meniscal injury or post-surgery.

 Elbow Brace – The elbow brace provides active support for strain relief and helps resolve spasms by redistributing compression to surrounding soft tissues.
 Mainly used for tendonitis such as “tennis elbow”.

-Pregnancy Belt – A life saver for moms-to-be!
+Pregnancy Belt – A lifesaver for moms-to-be!
 This belt stabilizes and relieves pressure on the lower back and pelvis by distributing weight evenly and promoting blood flow!

 What is venous insufficiency?